-1. (1) In this Schedule- "early effective date" means the date on which the provisions mentioned in item 2(1) took effect; "general effective date" means the date on which the provisions mentioned in item 2(2) took effect; "pre-existing agreement" means an agreement that was made before the general 5 effective date; and "pre-existing loyalty programme" means a loyalty programme that had any participating consumers immediately before the general effective date.
-(2) A reference in this Schedule- (a) to a section by number is a reference to the corresponding section of this Act; or(b) to an item or a subitem by number is a reference to the corresponding item or subitem of this Schedule.
-15 Incremental effect of Act 2.
+Definitions 1.
+(1) In this Schedule- "early effective date" means the date on which the provisions mentioned in item 2(1) took effect; 5 "general effective date" means the date on which the provisions mentioned in item 2(2) took effect; "pre-existing agreement" means an agreement that was made before the general 10 effective date; and "pre-existing loyalty programme" means a loyalty programme that had any participating consumers immediately before the general effective date.
+(2) A reference in this Schedule- (a) to a section by number is a reference to the corresponding section of this Act; or 15 (b) to an item or a subitem by number is a reference to the corresponding item or subitem of this Schedule.
+Incremental effect of Act 2.
 (1) Chapters 1 and 5 of this Act, section 120 and any other provision authorising the Minister to make regulations, and this Schedule, take effect on the date that is one year after the date on which this Act was signed by the President.
-(2) Subject to subitem (3), and items 4 and 5, any provision of this Act not contemplated in subitem (1) takes effect on the date that is 18 months after the date on which this Act was signed by the President.
-(3) The Minister, by notice published in the Gazette at least 20 business days before the date contemplated in subitem (2), may- (a) defer the effective date of any provision contemplated in that subitem for a period of not more than six additional months, on the grounds that additional 30 (b) on request from the member of the Cabinet responsible for local government matters, defer until further notice the application of this Act to- (i) any particular municipality other than a high capacity municipality as defined in terms of the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003); or 35 (ii) any organ of state that is responsible to a municipal authority, in its capacity as a supplier of any goods or services to consumers, on the grounds that additional time is required for adequate preparation of the administrative systems necessary to ensure that the municipality or organ of state can meet its obligations in terms of this Act efficiently and effectively.
-40 Application of Act to pre-existing transactions and agreements
+20 (2) Subject to subitem (3), and items 4 and 5, any provision of this Act not contemplated in subitem (1) takes effect on the date that is 18 months after the date on which this Act was signed by the President.
+(3) The Minister, by notice published in the Gazette at least 20 business days before 25 the date contemplated in subitem (2), may- (a) defer the effective date of any provision contemplated in that subitem for a period of not more than six additional months, on the grounds that additional time is required for adequate preparation of the administrative systems necessary to ensure the efficient and effective implementation of that provision; or 30 (b) on request from the member of the Cabinet responsible for local government matters, defer until further notice the application of this Act to- (i) any particular municipality other than a high capacity municipality as defined in terms of the Local Government: Municipal Finance Management Act, 2003 (Act No. 56 of 2003); or 35 (ii) any organ of state that is responsible to a municipal authority, in its capacity as a supplier of any goods or services to consumers, on the grounds that additional time is required for adequate preparation of the administrative systems necessary to ensure that the municipality or organ of state can meet its obligations in terms of this Act efficiently and effectively.
+40

+Application of Act to pre-existing transactions and agreements